+I don’t know who you are, but thank you.
+You could have beaten the Watchdog of the Old Lords and never looked back and I wouldn’t have blamed you for it.
+The fact that you didn’t, dear hunter, is why I thank you.
 The Defiled Chalice Dungeon in Bloodborne is no doubt a place where bad people go when they die.
-I was severely rattled by the dungeons’ cutting my health bar in half, forcing me to again question my approach of how to best balance patience and aggression in Bloodborne combat.
-I thought I had it down but—as I’m sure you know–everything changed with the Watchdog.
+I was pretty rattled by the -50% health debuff, forcing me to again question my approach of how to best balance patience and aggression in Bloodborne combat.
+I thought I had it down but—as I’m sure you know–everything changed with this boss.

+I’ve always been reluctant to summon help in souls games.
+Up until this point I’ve beaten them all by myself, but this one really broke me.
+I’ve had my struggles in previous Souls games, but there was still a sense of fairness to those fights; you could make a mistake and still rally back from it.
+With the Watchdog, you cannot.
 Eventually I got more and more frustrated, closer and closer to a decisive ringing of the summoning bell.
-Retreating to the all-knowing internet, I hurried to validate or poke holes in my strategy; it turned out I was doing mostly everything right.
-Everything I read and watched emphasized patience (which I knew) but easier said than done–the more I failed the easier it became to fall victim to bad tactics.
+Retreating to the all-knowing internet, I hurried to validate or poke holes in my strategy.
+Frustratingly, it turned out I was doing mostly everything right.
+Everything I read and watched emphasized patience (which I knew) but easier said than done.
+The more I failed the easier it became to fall victim to bad tactics.

+So I rang the bell.
+You arrived in a slick-looking Gascione garb, Ludwig’s Holy Blade resting on your shoulder.
+We greeted each other with a wave then promptly stormed the boss room to slay the beast.
+For the first time in a while I approached the Watchdog fog door with a renewed sense of optimism.
 It didn’t feel like a cheap victory either.
 You mostly distracted the Watchdog and hit him when you had an opening, but it still felt like my fight.
-If this was your intention you’re an even better human than I’m making you out to be.
+If this was your intention you’re an even kinder human than I’m making you out to be.
 I wanted to let you know I’ve since helped others get through this fight.
-I felt it was required of me, as you may have felt it was required of you; I hope the people I helped through also payed it forward.
+I felt it was required of me, as you may have felt it was required of you; I hope the people I helped through also pay it forward.